 9. Basset Hounds

 Basset hounds are known for their exceptionally keen sense of smell, and they were bred (with their stocky appearance, short legs and shorter tail) to chase and catch rabbits as part of the hunt.
-(Apparently, their sense of smell is on par or above that of the bloodhound – and that really is saying something!)
-Basset hounds are friendly, placid and relaxed.

 10. Tibetan Spaniel

 Tibetan Spaniels originate in Tibet, and were long-kept by the monks as guards and companion animals the same traits that made them perfect for human companionship then is the same as what makes them perfect for your apartment now: Loyal, friendly, relaxed and a warm coat to stick your feet into on a cold night!

 11. Bull Mastiff